JetBrains/intellij-platform-plugin-template/README.md

 and inside of the Plugin Manager's item details.
 There are many different methods of handling the project's changelog.
 One of them, used in the current template project, is the [Keep a Changelog][keep-a-changelog] approach.

+# Publishing Plugin

+Cannot find org.jetbrains.plugins.template.
+Note that you need to upload the plugin to the repository at least once manually (to specify options like the license, repository URL etc.).
+Follow the instructions: https://www.jetbrains.org/intellij/sdk/docs/basics/getting_started/publishing_plugin.html

 ## Useful Links